Giants' Alyssa Nakken becomes 1st MLB female coach on field - KESQ

 AP Baseball Writer

 SAN FRANCISCO (AP) — Alyssa Nakken made major league history as the first female to coach on the field in a regular-season game when she took her spot for the San Francisco Giants against San Diego.
 The 31-year-old Nakken came in to coach first base for the Giants in the third inning after Antoan Richardson was ejected.
 When she was announced as Richardson’s replacement, Nakken received a warm ovation from the crowd in San Francisco.
 She also got a congratulatory handshake from Padres first baseman Eric Hosmer.
-Nakken had previously coached the position in spring training and during part of a July 2020 exhibition game at Oakland.
-The former Sacramento State softball star became the first female coach in the big leagues when she hired to be on Giants manager Gabe Kapler’s staff in January 2020.
+The former Sacramento State softball star became the first female coach in the big leagues in 2020.
+Last week, Rachel Balkovec became the first woman to manage a minor league affiliate of an Major League Baseball team.
+She guided the New York Yankees’ Class A Tampa club.